Enforce Device Trust | Teleport

 require_session_mfa.

-Make sure you update the "allow" rules in the role according to your requirements.

-To enforce authenticated device checks for a specific role, update the role with the following:
+To enforce authenticated device checks for a specific role when a user accesses

 kind: role